 That means companies must demonstrate that they can deftly negotiate the transition toward a long-term sustainable economy that is low on carbon emissions and successfully manage the risks of ambitious climate regulation.
 Moslener recommends that companies conduct an audit of their operations, looking at both upstream and downstream environmental impact, and engage in more forward-looking, scenario-based analyses instead of relying on classical risk models based on data from the past.

 A recent report by KPMG China also notes the importance of building capacity at the top level for managing environmental, social and governance (ESG) issues.
 Forty-three percent of business leaders surveyed by KPMG expect an increase in investment in the next three years to improve their company’s tracking of ESG issues and related communications to the board.

 Much has changed since former UN Secretary General Kofi Annan got the ball rolling on ESG investing in 2004 with his letter to CEOs of major financial institutions.
-Now, ESG integration is increasingly seen as part of management and the board’s fiduciary duty and industry sector–specific reporting is on the rise.
-In June, the European Commission published a taxonomy laying out which economic activities are “green,” making benchmarking easier and effective.
+Now, ESG integration is increasingly seen as part of management and the board’s fiduciary duty.
+Plus, industry sector–specific reporting is on the rise.
+In June, the European Commission published a taxonomy laying out which economic activities are “green,” making benchmarking easier and more effective.

 However, there is still a long way to go in combatting climate change, say scientists as well as green-oriented policymakers and activists.
 A good starting point for companies, Moslener says, is to scrutinize activities not just for carbon impact, but with an eye toward other requirements for managing the transition to a long-term sustainable economy.